Aupajo/middleman-pagination/README.md

 ## Getting help

 Bug?
 Feature request?
-All feedback and suggestions welcome!
-You can [open an issue](https://github.com/Aupajo/middleman-pagination), [contact me on Twitter](http://twitter.com/aupajo), or [start a new topic on the Middleman forums](http://forum.middlemanapp.com).
+You can [open an issue](https://github.com/Aupajo/middleman-pagination/issues), [contact me on Twitter](http://twitter.com/aupajo), or [start a new topic on the Middleman forums](http://forum.middlemanapp.com).
+All feedback and suggestions welcome.

 ## TODO